juliogomez/drone-installguide/README.md

 # Quick reference guide on how to install Drone

 1.- Create EC2 instance, with SG opening SSH & TCP.
-Its DNS name will be DRONE_HOST.
+Its DNS name will be used as DRONE_HOST later.

 2.- Install docker